 Code description

 Parallelism is handled by distributing the domain over the processors (several partitioning tools are available, either internally, i.e. SFC Hilbert and Morton, or through external libraries, i.e. METIS Serial, ParMETIS, Scotch Serial, PT-SCOTCH.
-Communications between subdomains are performed through MPI.
-Hybrid parallelism using OpenMP has recently been optimised for improved multicore performance.
+Communications between subdomains are handled by MPI.
+Hybrid parallelism using MPI/openMP has recently been optimised for improved multicore performance.

+For incompressible simulations, most of the time is spent during the computation of the pressure through Poisson equations.
+The matrices are very sparse.
+PETSc has recently been linked to the code to offer alternatives to the internal solvers to compute the pressure.
+The developer’s version of PETSc supports CUDA and is used in this benchmark suite.

+Code_Saturne is written in C, F95 and Python.
+It is freely available under the GPL license.